 Provide easy access to information for individuals and families regarding services, resources and funding available

-Expand Services and Service Options for Individuals and Families
+Expand Services and Service Options for individuals and families

 - Maximize all resources available for eligible individuals in the DDRC service area.

-- Support efforts for adequate rates.
+- Support efforts for adequate rates to increase provider capacity.

 - Further implement the Family Caregiver option and comprehensive services in the family home.